 What is the whole-school approach to behaviour?

-The Department for Education (DfE)'s new guidance on behaviour in schools introduces a 'whole-school approach' to behaviour (see pages 6-12).
+The Department for Education (DfE)'s guidance on behaviour in schools introduces a 'whole-school approach' to behaviour (see pages 6-12).

 A whole-school approach means that every aspect of life in your school should proactively support high standards for behaviour.
 This includes:

 - The way pupils are taught to behave

 - The way staff respond to misbehaviour

 - The way staff conduct themselves in their own relationships with other staff members, parents and pupils